shrisauhard/hello_world/README.md

 # hello_world
 first repo

-HI people
+Hi people!!

 This is just me trying out the Github features..

-Whoops ots GitHub and not Github
+Whoops its GitHub and not Github..

 Nonetheless

 Tata